manishkumar1080/Basic-Arduino-Testing-Modules/README.md

 Hey guys
-here are my all of my arduino codes of my projects Things you'll be needing to implement these codes are:
+here are my all of my arduino codes of my projects.
+Things you'll be needing to implement these codes are:
 Arduino Generic UNO Board,
 NODE MCU ESP 8266 Board,